 |21 Seasons||144-81||.640 winning percentage|

 All players must be cleared for participation by the athletic office by Wednesday, Aug.
-7. Any player not having this completed by this time could risk not being allowed to participate in practice.
+5. Any player not cleared by this time could risk not being allowed to participate in practice.

 Stevenson Football Team Championships